Areas of Specialization

 Abstract: This paper proposes a new technique for measuring spatial and temporal trends in hate crime incidents based on quantitative text analysis.
 Applied to a novel and unique data set of over 11,000 police breaking news published between 2015 and 2019, the GHCD proves to be a fast, reliable and valid instrument for detecting descriptions of hate crimes in textual data.
 The GHCD thus provides policy makers and researchers with an effective tool to assist in the development and evaluation of geographically targeted interventions and the investigation of causes and effects of prejudice motivated crimes.

 When and why do Parties Respond to Protest?
-Parties’ Responsiveness to Environmental Protests Test
+Parties’ Responsiveness to Environmental Protests

 – with Jóhanna Bjarndóttir, and António Valentim